Kardar-Parisi-Zhang Equation from Long-Range Exclusion Processes: Key Estimates for Pseudo-Gradients and

-where $\Phi_{1}$ replaces the free $\mathscr{E}_{\mathfrak{l},\mathfrak{j}}$-cutoff of $N^{-\beta_{0}}$ with the $\mathscr{G}_{\mathfrak{l},\mathfrak{j},1}$-cutoff of $N^{-\beta_{1}}$, and $\Phi_{2}$ is the resulting error in this upgrade:
+where $\Phi_{1,\mathfrak{l},\mathfrak{j}}$ replaces the free $\mathscr{E}_{\mathfrak{l},\mathfrak{j}}$-cutoff of $N^{-\beta_{0}}$ with the $\mathscr{G}_{\mathfrak{l},\mathfrak{j},1}$-cutoff of $N^{-\beta_{1}}$, and $\Phi_{2,\mathfrak{l},\mathfrak{j}}$ is the resulting error in this upgrade:

-We observe $\Phi_{1} = \Gamma^{N,1,2}$ just upon inspection of definition, because it is an average of suitably time-shifted dynamic averages with respect to the time-scale $\tau_{1} \in \R_{>0}$ each with an upper bound cutoff of $N^{-\beta_{1}}$.
-Via \eqref{eq:Step3B3} and this observation we have
+We observe that $\Phi_{1} = \Gamma^{N,1,2}$ just by its definition within the statement of Lemma \ref{lemma:Step3B} as it is an average of suitably time-shifted time-averages with respect to time-scale $\mathfrak{t}_{\mathrm{av},1}$ each with an upper bound cutoff of $N^{-\beta_{1}}$.
+By \eqref{eq:Step3B3} and this observation we get

 It suffices to show that with the required high-probability, we can control the second term in \eqref{eq:Step3B4}: